August 12, 1981: The launch of the IBM Personal Computer ignites a long-running Apple-versus-PC rivalry.

 The IBM PC enjoyed two major advantages over the 4-year-old Apple II at the time.

 The first was its brand name.
-Up until relatively recently, Apple struggled to gain traction with businesses, which typically invested in IBM equipment.
+Up until relatively recently, Apple struggled to gain traction with businesses that typically invested in IBM equipment.
 All of Apple’s 1980s attempts to make a business machine fell flat.

 With Apple computers and IBM PCs unable to talk to one another until 1993 (when the companies shipped their first collaborative product), many customers who first used IBM computers at work simply decided to go with what they knew when buying their first home computers.